crnvl96/lazydocker.nvim/README.md

 - [voldikss/vim-floaterm](https://github.com/voldikss/vim-floaterm)
 - [folke/snacks.nvim](https://github.com/folke/snacks.nvim)

-# A quick note about the 2.x release
+# About this major release

-This is the v2 version, which introduces several key improvements over the previous major release:
+This version introduces several key improvements over the previous major release:

 - **Code Clarity:** Great care has been taken with typing and commenting the functions.
 The codebase should be clear enough for easy understanding and tweaking.
 - **Detailed Documentation:** Comprehensive documentation has been added, powered by [mini.doc](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-doc.md).